Quick (1932 film)

 Quick is a 1932 German comedy film directed by Robert Siodmak and starring Lilian Harvey, Hans Albers and Paul Hörbiger.
 A separate French-language version was made, also directed by Siodmak and starring Harvey.
 The film is based on a play by Félix Gandéra.
 It was made by Germany's largest company UFA at the Babelsberg Studios, with sets by art director Erich Kettelhut.
 It premiered at the Ufa-Palast am Zoo.
-A separate French-language film Quick featuring Harvey was also produced.

 Plot

 A woman staying at a health spa goes to the theater every night to see "Quick", a comic performer wearing clown make-up.
 She meets him off stage, without make-up, and doesn't recognize him.
 He courts her, hoping she'll like him for himself, but she maintains her crush on "Quick."